 When the individuals we trust to protect us are the ones that inflict harm, significant mental anguish can accompany potentially serious physical injuries.
 In some extreme cases, death can also occur.

-Police misconduct occurs amongst several different types of law enforcement officers and officials, including:
+Police misconduct happens among many types of law enforcement officers and officials, including, but not limited to: